 - 1 The complexity scales up or down depending on the amount of computing power on the network by way of an adaptive algorithm. - 2 Hence the upper limit on the number of Bitcoins that can be 'mined'.
-This works out to be 21 million. - 3 There is a limit to the number of transactions that can be packaged in a block.
-To incentivise a miner to include a transaction in the current working block (as opposed to subsequent blocks which may be some time away from being mined), one may offer a transaction fee. - 4 Of course a block needs to be accepted by the broader Bitcoin network i.e. the solution to the mathematical puzzle must be verified by other miners who ultimately signal acceptance by beginning work on the next block. - 5 If one were to obtain >50% of the computing power on the network, given enough time, one would eventually be able to 'fork' the public log with one's own version of history.
+This works out to be 21 million. - There is a limit to the number of transactions that can be packaged in a block.
+To incentivise a miner to include a transaction in the current working block (as opposed to subsequent blocks which may be some time away from being mined), one may offer a transaction fee. - Of course a block needs to be accepted by the broader Bitcoin network i.e. the solution to the mathematical puzzle must be verified by other miners who ultimately signal acceptance by beginning work on the next block. - If one were to obtain >50% of the computing power on the network, given enough time, one would eventually be able to 'fork' the public log with one's own version of history.
 To achieve more than half of the current computing capacity of five million giga hashes per second, we estimate that one would need to spend \$50 million if one could lay one's hands on suitable gear.

-To a novice this all seems a rather cumbersome way to record one's payments when there are cheap or free traditional means of exchange.
-The difficulty of tracing transactions has been the principal driver in the use of Bitcoins thus far.
-However, for on-line commerce, the case is made that transaction fees are too high with card-based settlements, that Bitcoin ensures that there are no charge-backs to the merchant and that Bitcoin is unimpeded by government snooping.
-However, Bitcoin has its own short comings, the confirmation of transactions typically take 10 minutes and sometimes a lot longer; fees, though still infinitesimal, may need to grow to keep miners motivated as the number of coins reaches the termination number and the integrity of the system depends on no one having more than 50% of the current computing power on the network.
-More prosaic issues like the huge swings in the value of this fiat medium of exchange, the absence of income on deposits, the perceived need to protect consumers and the loss of seigniorage (by the State), do not seem to bother the aficionados.
+need to grow to keep miners motivated as the number of coins reaches the termination number and the integrity of the system depends on no one having more than 50% of the current computing power on the network.
+More prosaic issues like the huge swings in the value of this fiat medium of exchange, the absence of income on deposits, the perceived need to protect consumers and the loss of seigniorage6 (by the State), do not seem to bother the aficionados.
 They have their eyes firmly set on the low cost of acquiring the ASIC-based algorithm solvers and the excitement of the chase to mine coins.

 Governments are already responding with well-publicised raids of some sites that were deemed to be trading in illicit goods, while China has banned further trade in Bitcoins and the Norwegians are treating gains as taxable.
-One suspects that the heavy hand of State will nip this Tulip in the bud and if not, it will probably prove an interesting marker for current market excesses, complementary to the art market and high-end property.
+One suspects that the heavy hand of State will nip this Tulip in the bud and if not, it will probably prove an interesting marker for current market excesses, complementary to the art market and highend property.